image description

 • Specific repayment amounts and dates with late payment fees if a payment is late.

-STEPS TO TAKE WHEN CONSIDERING SME LOAN OPTIONS
+STEPS TO TAKE WHEN CONSIDERING SME LOAN AND BUSINESS FINANCE OPTIONS

-Ask yourself, how capable is the business of making the repayment, would the borrowing help or harm the business overall, are you borrowing enough or do you need more?
+Ask yourself, how capable is the business of making the repayment, will the funding support or strain your business overall?
+Are you accessing enough – or do you need more to reach your goals?

 If your business has operated so far without a business plan, it’s time to make one, even if you have to subcontract that out.
 It’s also worthwhile to have a full picture of the business landscape at the time of applying.
 Here are a few other factors to consider.